Diagon: A Programmable Testbed for AI-Agent Cognitive Labor Markets: Experimental Setup

 \subsection{Scalability}

-\paragraph{Execution replay.} A single task takes up to 15~minutes to execute (median 0.6~min, $n = 2{,}205$); running hundreds of market rounds from scratch would take weeks.
-To make this feasible, we borrow the idea of experience replay from reinforcement learning~\citep{lin1992self}: once a Worker has executed a task with a given model tier and skill match, we store the output and reuse it the next time the same combination appears.
-The cache holds ${\sim}1{,}600$ authentic trajectories; on a miss the task runs live and the result is written through.
-The key guarantee is that only execution is replayed---every Trader decision (bidding, evaluating, paying) is still a fresh agent call, so the \emph{strategic} dynamics of the market are never simulated (Appendix~\ref{app:fast}).
-An oracle analysis ($R^2 = 0.55$; Appendix~\ref{app:oracle}) confirms that replaying execution does not distort market outcomes.
+\paragraph{Execution replay.} A single task takes up to 15~minutes to execute; running hundreds of market rounds from scratch would take weeks.
+We borrow the concept of experience replay~\citep{lin1992self}: once a Worker executes a task with a given model tier and skill match, we store the output and reuse it if the exact combination appears again.
+The key guarantee is that only operational execution is replayed---every strategic agent decision (bidding, evaluating, paying) remains a fresh LLM call.
+A direct cache-rerun invariance test confirms that this replay introduces variation well below the natural cross-seed variation (SD~$=0.004$ for false-dispute rate).